COVID-19 vaccination and the workplace

 WorkSafeBC strongly supports B.C.’s COVID-19 Immunization Plan.
 This page includes information about the role that vaccination can play in workplace health and safety, along with information about submitting a claim for an adverse reaction to a work-related COVID-19 vaccination.

-Please note that callers with questions about COVID-19 vaccination roll-out schedules, including when they may be eligible or how to book appointments for vaccines, should visit the B.C.’s COVID-19 Immunization Plan website.
-Callers with health-related questions or concerns about the COVID-19 vaccination should visit HealthLinkBC or call 811.
+If you have questions about COVID-19 vaccination roll-out schedules, including when you may be eligible or how to book an appointment, please visit the provincial government’s B.C.’s COVID-19 Immunization Plan website.

 Health and safety and vaccination